M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Results and Analysis

 Paired-sample t-tests confirmed that these differences were statistically significant across all measures.
 Recall accuracy showed a strong effect ($t(14) = 6.52$, $p < .001$, 95\% CI $[1.70, 3.37]$), as did awareness of user preferences ($t(14) = 12.65$, $p < .001$, 95\% CI $[2.22, 3.12]$).
 Interaction naturalness also showed a significant improvement ($t(14) = 3.09$, $p = .008$, 95\% CI $[0.31, 1.69]$).
 Wilcoxon signed-rank tests further supported these findings.
 All three measures were significantly higher in the with-memory condition compared to the without-memory condition: recall accuracy ($Z = -3.24$, $p = .001$), awareness of user preferences ($Z = -3.53$, $p < .001$), and interaction naturalness ($Z = -2.39$, $p = .017$).
 Effect size analysis indicated large effects for recall accuracy ($d = 1.68$) and awareness of user preferences ($d = 3.27$), and a moderate effect for interaction naturalness ($d = 0.80$).

-\textbf{Summary:} These results indicate that long-term memory plays a critical role in enabling personalized and contextually aware interaction in multi-agent settings.
+\textbf{Summary:} These results indicate that long-term memory strongly supports perceived personalized and contextually aware interaction in multi-agent settings.
 Memory primarily enhances the robots' ability to accurately recall prior information and adapt to user preferences, leading to strong improvements in perceived personalization.
 While memory also contributes to more natural interactions, its effect on naturalness is comparatively smaller, suggesting that natural conversational flow depends on additional factors beyond memory alone.